Ramakrishna183048/COIT20264-Enterprise-and-Cloud-Networking/week03.md

 ## Overview

-In this week's Packet Tracer activity, I observed how packets travel through LAN and WAN networks.
-I used Simulation mode to follow DNS and HTTP packets and then removed network links to see how the packet path changed.
-I also used `tracert` and router interface information to compare the routing path with the HTTP packet flow.
+-- I learned how packets travel in LAN and WAN networks.
+-- I used Simulation mode to check the DNS and HTTP packet flow.
+-- I removed some network links and checked how the packet path changed.
+-- I used tracert to check the path from one device to another.
+-- I compared the tracert results with the HTTP packet flow in Packet Tracer.

 ---